 In order to reach the bait, the animal should have to engage the trigger (step on the metal plate).

-Placement will depend on your trap type (1 or 2 doors).
+Placement will depend on your trap type (1 or 2 doors - see below).

 1-DOOR TRAP - Position bait at the END

 When using a 1-door trap, place the bait behind the trigger plate.
-Ensure bait is placed away from the walls so animals can not steal the bait from the outside.
+Ensure bait is placed away from the walls so animals cannot steal it from the outside.

 2-DOOR TRAP - Position bait at the CENTER